Manu098vm/SVResearches/README.md

 [Force reroll for Xoroshiro-PidType3 (Raids Always Shiny)] -> This will disable the "rolls++" statement during the Xoroshiro-PidType3 (Random Shiny) code block.
 This makes the PID to be rerolled until it gets Shiny.

 Do note that those cheats will make Raid Pokemon to be correctly seen as illegal by some legality checker programs.

+N.B: Updates for new game versions for those cheats are available in the [GBATemp thread](https://gbatemp.net/threads/pokemon-scarlet-violet-cheat-database.621563/).